ClickHouse/ClickHouse/docs/en/operations/settings/index.md

 # Settings Overview

-There are multiple ways define ClickHouse settings.
+There are multiple ways to define ClickHouse settings.
 Settings are configured in layers, and each subsequent layer redefines the previous values of a setting.

 The order of priority for defining a setting is: